nedix/s3-nfs-docker/README.md

 # [s3-nfs-container](https://github.com/nedix/s3-nfs-container)

-Mount an S3 bucket as an NFS filesystem to use it as a Docker or Docker Compose volume.
+Mount an S3 bucket as an NFS filesystem so it can be used as a Docker or Docker Compose volume.

 ## Usage

 ### As a Compose volume

-The example Compose manifest will start the s3-nfs service on localhost port `2049`.
+The following Compose manifest will start the s3-nfs service on localhost port `2049`.
 It will then make the NFS filesystem available to other services by configuring it as a volume.
-The `service_healthy` condition ensures that a connection to an S3 bucket has been established before the other service can start using it.
+The `service_healthy` condition ensures that a connection to the bucket is successfully established before the other services will start using it.
 Multiple services can use the same volume.

 #### 1. Create the Compose manifest